davidtchiu/davidtchiu.github.io/teaching/cs161/hwk5.loops/index.md

 #### Student Outcomes

-- Exposure to writing loops.
+- Exposure to writing simple loops.

 #### Instructions

 - Open BlueJ and create a new project called `Hwk5_Loops`.
 This class will not have any fields or constructors.
 You'll just be writing and testing various methods.

-Write the following methods:
+- Before you start, read through each of the prompts and decide if it is a **counter-controlled** loop or an **event-controlled* loop.
+Once you've determined the type of loop, go back to your notes and use the 4-step template that I provided you for writing each loop type.

 <!-- - Write `stringRepeat()` which inputs a String `str` and an integer `num` respectively.
 It returns a String in which `str` is
   is appended to itself `num` times.
 An empty string should be returned if `nums <= 0`.